benhoyt/prig/README.md

 To install `prig`, make sure Go is [installed](https://go.dev/doc/install) and then type `go install github.com/benhoyt/prig@latest`.
 Prig itself runs the generated code using `go build`, so even once you have a `prig` executable it requires the Go compiler to be installed.

-As a simple example, you can try this script which prints a modified version of the second field for each line of input (the full URL in this example):
+As a simple example, you can try the following script.
+It prints a modified version of the second field of each line of input (the full URL in this example):

 ```
 $ cat logs.txt
 GET /robots.txt HTTP/1.1
 HEAD /README.md HTTP/1.1
 GET /wp-admin/ HTTP/1.0

 $ prig 'Println("https://example.com" + S(2))' <logs.txt
 https://example.com/robots.txt
 https://example.com/README.md
 https://example.com/wp-admin/
 ```

-To get help, run `prig` without any arguments or with the `-h` argument.
-Help output is copied below (this shows more examples as well):
+To get help, run `prig` with a `-h` or `--help` argument.
+Help output is copied below, showing more examples at the bottom:

 ```
 Prig v1.0.0 - Copyright (c) 2022 Ben Hoyt